Nitrate

 • Millions of tax dollars are managed by Natural Resources Districts, Cities, and conservation agencies to prevent and treat nitrate contamination of water annually.

-• Nearly 1 in 5 Public Water Supplies and private wells in Nebraska consitantly tests high for nitrate-nitrogen.
+• Nearly 1 in 5 Public Water Supplies and private wells in Nebraska consistently tests high for nitrate-nitrogen.
 This number is growing.
 (NDEE Groundwater Report, Risk and Cost Assessment of Nitrate Contamination in domestic wells).

 • Nitrate is a significant contributor to the presence of Harmful Algal Blooms (HABs).
 Public beaches in Nebraska are monitored for HABs and closed if the level gets to high.